 Place in the oven for 10 minutes.

-* I trialled fresh yeast which i get in 100g blocks in waxed paper in the fridge of my local Polish store.
+* I trialled fresh yeast which I can get in 100g blocks in waxed paper in the fridge of my local Polish store.
 I cut it into 20g chunks and froze it, taking out a block as needed and popping it in the warm water.
 It took a bit longer to activate but pizza dough still came out fine.
 I eventually switched back to dried yeast because I wasn’t saving that much packaging by using fresh, plus there was the added energy of keeping it refrigerated in the store and frozen at home.